Padfoot, Prongs, & Associates:

 To digress: sometimes, the apparent shallowness of Rowling's imagination astounds me.

 She gives us the Prince’s tale.
 In which she depicts young Snape positively worshiping the ground Lily walks on — and Lily tacitly agreeing that well he should.
 She makes pronouncements in post-release interviews that Lily “might” have grown to love Snape romantically if he had renounced the Dark Arts.
 But she never shows us a damned thing to support it.
 And indeed what she does show us actively contradicts it.
 She seems incapable of depicting a Lily Evans who did not regard Snape with some degree of contempt and resentment, whatever the circumstances.
-It's like the strain of showing Lily behaving like an authentic friend to Snape was somehow disloyal to her memory.
+It's almost as if the strain of showing Lily behaving like an authentic friend to Snape was somehow disloyal to her memory.